Private Use Van Insurance

 You can find more information about these usage classes on our business van insurance page.

-If you’ll be using your van for any business-related activity, you can also compare quotes for these usage classes at Biker Insure.
+If you’ll be using your van for any business-related activity, you can also compare quotes for these usage classes via Biker Insure.

-What’s covered on a private use van insurance policy?
+What’s covered on a private van insurance policy?

-Private van insurance, just like car or motorbike insurance, has three levels of cover.
-This is the same whether you choose social domestic and pleasure only, or opt to include commuting on your personal van insurance policy:
+Private use van insurance, just like car or motorbike insurance, has three levels of cover.
+This is the same whether you choose social domestic and pleasure only, or opt to include commuting on your non commercial policy:

 Windscreen Cover – Provides cover for the repair of chips, cracks or a replacement windscreen.
 Some providers may also cover side windows and sunroofs.